 "DISCLOSURE: I'm a BzzAgent.
-I was provided with tickets to an event and/or a product for review purposes.
-I was under no obligation to write a positive review or sponsor a giveaway in return for the free tickets or product.
+I was provided with tickets to an event and/or a product or service in exchange for sharing my honest, unbiased opinion.
+Regardless, I only recommend events, products or services I use personally and believe will be good for my readers.
+I was under no obligation to write a positive review or sponsor a giveaway in return for the free or heavily discounted tickets and/or products or services.
 Any opinions express are completely 100% my own based on my experience and are not influenced by any form of compensation.
 This post may contain affiliated links.
 This means if you click on the link and purchase the item, I will receive an affiliate commission.
 Please read my full DISCLOSURE/DISCLAIMER POLICY for more information."

 About Draftmark Tap System:

 Draftmark is a high-end, affordable home draft system that offers beer drinkers a true draft beer experience.

 There’s nothing better than cold, fresh draught beer poured straight from the tap.
 Except cold, fresh draught beer poured straight from the personal tap system in your fridge.
 The Draftmark tap system is an entirely new way to enjoy the experience of your favorite draught beers, right from your personal draught system.

 Just place the home draught system in your fridge, insert a 3.8 liter (128 oz.) refill bottle of great-tasting varieties like Budweiser, Shock Top Belgian White, Goose Island Honker’s Ale, Michelob Amber Bock or Bass Pale Ale and always have a chilled, relaxed evening on tap.